-Universal design means the specialized design of the built space, products and indoor and outdoor environments to be usable by people with a reasonable range of abilities or disabilities.
+Universal design means the specialized design of the built space, products and indoor and outdoor environments to be usable by the greatest number of people with the widest a reasonable range of abilities or disabilities, to the greatest extent feasible.

-Visitability means enhancement of the ability of a residential dwelling unit to meet the basic needs of a range of guests to enter and use portions of the home, through specific design choices and decisions.
+Visitability means enhancement of the ability of a residential dwelling unit to meet the basic needs of a wide range of guests to enter and use eritical portions of the home, to the greatest extent possible, through specific design choices and decisions.